Other developments in Avondale

 A new development at 1 Trent Street in Avondale is providing 33 new homes and creating space for a future shared path.

-Twenty-two of the homes have been made available to low-income families to buy, using either an affordable shared-ownership or a rent-to-own model.
+22 of the homes have been made available to low-income families to buy, using either an affordable shared-ownership or a rent-to-own model.
 These families would otherwise be locked out of the home ownership market.

-Number 1 Trent Street resulted from a partnership between Panuku and the New Zealand Housing Foundation, a charitable trust.
-Construction finished in early 2018 and all residents moved into their new homes by the end of September.
+Number 1 Trent Street resulted from a partnership between Eke Panuku and the New Zealand Housing Foundation, a charitable trust.
+Construction finished in early 2018 and all residents moved into their new homes by the end of that September.

 Just minutes from the Avondale train station and a short walk from the town centre, the new neighbourhood is also close to parks, playing fields and the Whau River.